COSC3020/quicksort-pivot-aPannell064/README.md

 ### Third Case - Only the median is in the middle

+To get the median to be the only value in the middle half, the two other elements need to be split between the first and fourth quartile.
 There are n/2 elements in the middle, n/4 elements in the first quartile, and n/4 elements in the last quartile.
 The are six combinations because we are essentially finding the number of ways that we can order three elements, which is 3! or 6.

 $6 \cdot \frac{n/2}{n} \cdot \frac{n/4}{n-1} \cdot \frac{n/4}{n - 2} = \frac{6}{32} \cdot \frac{n^3}{n(n-1)(n-2)}
 = \frac{3}{16} \cdot \frac{n^3}{n^3-3n^2+2n} = \frac{3n^3}{16n^3-48n^2+32n}$